 Cyber attacks against national infrastructure have the potential to inflict significant, real-life disruption to business and economy.
 An attack on the electricity grid would have ripple effects on critical services such as health and transportation.
 Electricity grid attacks have already happened twice in Ukraine, when parts of that country’s energy grid were hacked in 2015 and 2016.
 And, it’s possible that hackers could infiltrate the computer operations of a hydroelectric dam.
 Some local leaders in New York State speculate that when Iranian hackers targeted the computer controls of a small dam in Rye Brook, NY in 2013, the attack was a dry run for a potential attack on some large hydroelectric dam.

 Will utility companies respond proactively to cyber threats?
 Some will soon be financially and legally motivated to do so.
 For example, in the United Kingdom (UK), critical infrastructure organizations, which includes utilities, could be liable for fines of up to £17m, or four percent of global turnover, under the UK government’s proposals to implement the EU’s Network and Information Systems (NIS) directive, as of May 2018.

-To keep up with the growing complexity and organization of well-equipped and well-funded threat actors, it’s essential that critical infrastructure, including energy and utilities maintain comprehensive visibility across their networks to instantly and automatically detect and block any potential cyber attacks, including DDoS attacks, as they arise.
+To keep up with the growing complexity and organization of well-equipped and well-funded threat actors, it’s essential that critical infrastructure organizations, including energy and utilities, maintain comprehensive visibility across their networks to instantly and automatically detect and block any potential cyber attacks, including DDoS attacks, as they arise.
 Proactive DDoS protection is a critical element in proper cyber security protection against loss of service and data breach activity.
-An advanced security solution is nesessary because this level of protection cannot be achieved with traditional Internet gateway security solutions such as firewalls, IPS and the like.
+An advanced security solution is necessary because this level of protection cannot be achieved with traditional Internet gateway security solutions such as firewalls, IPS and the like.